What is Return on Equity?

 The return on equity (ROE) metric provides useful insights into how efficiently existing and new equity invested into the company is being utilized.

-- The higher the ROE, the more the company is earning in net profits with those proceeds provided by equity investors.
+- High Return on Equity (ROE): The higher the ROE ratio, the more the company gains in net profits with the proceeds provided by equity investors.

-Note the net income value should be taken prior to any issuance of dividends to common shareholders as those payments impact the return to common equity shareholders.
+Note that the net income value should be taken prior to any issuance of dividends to common shareholders, as those payments impact the return to common equity shareholders.
 Meanwhile, the preferred dividends, which receive debt-like treatments, should be deducted from net income.

-While a higher ROE is nearly always a positive sign, peer comparisons must be done among comparable companies in the same or similar industry followed by in-depth analysis in order to identify the real drivers of the value.
+While a higher ROE is nearly always perceived positively, peer comparisons must be made between comparable companies in the same or similar industry, followed by in-depth analysis to identify the real drivers of the value.

-For instance, share buybacks could cause the shareholders’ equity balance to decrease – and the lower denominator can cause there to be an “artificial” increase in ROE.
+- Stock Buyback: For example, share buybacks could cause the shareholders’ equity balance to decrease – and the lower denominator can cause an “artificial” increase in ROE.

 There are many reasons why a company’s ROE may beat the historical average or fall short of it.
-For that reason, investors will also often look at complementary metrics to help understand the full picture of the business.
+For that reason, investors often look at complementary metrics, such as ROIC, to help understand the full picture of the business.

-The return on equity (ROE) formula, if broken down further, can be segmented into three distinct parts:
+The return on equity (ROE) formula – once broken down further into its full-form components – can be segmented into three distinct parts:

 One noteworthy consideration of the return on equity (ROE) metric is that the issuance of debt capital is not reflected, since only equity is captured in the metric.

-In effect, whether a company has excessive debt on its B/S, is opting to raise risky debt rather than equity, or generating more profits using funds from debt lenders are not reflected in the ROE metric.
+In effect, whether a company has excessive debt on its B/S, is opting to raise risky debt rather than equity, or generates more profits using funds from debt lenders is not reflected in the ROE metric.

-Instead, one could easily misinterpret an increasing ROE as the company producing more profits using less equity capital, without seeing the full picture (i.e. reliance on debt).
+Instead, one could easily misinterpret an increasing ROE, as the company produces more profits using less equity capital, without seeing the full picture (i.e. reliance on debt).

 The more debt a company has raised, the less equity it has in proportion, which causes the ROE ratio to increase.

-If there is an all-equity financed company, its ROE and ROA is going to be equal – i.e. the balance sheet equation states that “Assets = Liabilities + Shareholders’ Equity”.
-But if the company were to raise debt for the very first time, the net impact would be a positive increase to ROE (i.e. ROE > ROA) due to the increased cash balance, which causes the total assets side to rise.
+But if the company raised debt for the first time, the net impact would be a positive increase to ROE (i.e. ROE > ROA) due to the increased cash balance, which causes the total assets side to rise.

-To provide a brief example showing how leverage can cause ROE to be misleading, imagine there are two companies with the same amount of assets and net income, but different capital structures.
+To provide a brief example showing how leverage (debt) can cause ROE to be misleading, imagine there are two companies (Company A and Company B) with the same amount of assets and net income, but different capital structures.

 Both companies have $1bn in total assets and $240m in net income.

-To summarize, the first company shows a higher ROE, but this is due to its higher level of debt, not greater operating efficiency.
-In fact, the company with the higher ROE might even be suffering too large of a debt burden that is unsustainable and could lead to a potential default on debt obligations.
+To elaborate, the Company A shows a higher ROE, but this is due to its higher debt, not greater operating efficiency.
+In fact, the company with the higher ROE might even suffer too much of a debt burden that is unsustainable and could lead to a potential default on debt obligations.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-In our modeling exercise, we’ll be calculating the return on equity (ROE) for two different companies, Company A and Company B.
+In our modeling exercise, we’ll calculate the return on equity (ROE) for two different companies, Company A and Company B.

-The two companies have virtually identical financials, with the following shared operating values as listed below.
+The two companies have virtually identical financials, with the following shared operating values listed below.

 Each year, net income is growing by $2m for both companies, so net income reaches $28m by the end of the forecast in Year 5.